Oxford Network of Peace Studies (OxPeace)

 Co-Convenor: Dr Andy Gosler (Human Sciences)

-Dr John Gledhill (Development); Dr Richard Barltrop (Researcher & consultant mediator); Dr Julia Amos (Global Security; Development) Dr John Chesworth (Muslim-Christian Studies); Professor Neil MacFarlane (International Relations); Dr Isabella Bunn (Law & Human Rights); Prof Jake Lynch (Sydney Univ); Dr Myra Blyth (Theology; Regent’s) Dr Nicole Stremlau (Media law, CSLS); Dr Robin Gibbons (Theology); Robert Harris (Modern Languages); Fiona McConnell (Geography & Environment); Jeremy Cunningham; Christopher Watson; Rosie Houldsworth; Antony Ives; Annette Idler (Changing Character of War programme); Tomoyuki Hashimoto; Elena Butti; Serkan Birgel; Dr Julia Viebach; Solange Fontana; John, Lord Alderdice; Robin Brunner-Ellis (Fundraiser).
+Prof. John Gledhill (Development); Prof. Neil MacFarlane (International Relations); Prof. the Lord Alderdice (Centre for Resolution of Intractable Conflict); Dr Richard Barltrop (Researcher & consultant mediator); Dr John Chesworth (Muslim-Christian Studies); Dr Isabella Bunn (Law & Human Rights); Prof Jake Lynch (Sydney Univ); Dr Myra Blyth (Theology & Religion); Dr Robert Harris (Modern Languages); Dr Fiona McConnell (Geography & Environment); Jeremy Cunningham; Christopher Watson; Rosie Houldsworth; Antony Ives; Alex Barnes; Alex Amari; Tim Epple; Dr Annette Idler (Director of Studies, Changing Character of War Programme); Tomoyuki Hashimoto; Elena Butti; Serkan Birgel; Dr Julia Viebach; Solange Fontana.

-Archbishop Emeritus Desmond Tutu; Rt Hon Lord Patten of Barnes; President Jimmy Carter; Daw Aung San Suu Kyi; the Most Revd Justin Welby.
+Archbishop Emeritus Desmond Tutu; Rt Hon Lord Patten of Barnes; President Jimmy Carter; Daw Aung San Suu Kyi; the Most Revd Justin Welby; Jose Ramos-Horta.